Resident Service Program (ROSS)

 Program I - WMAHA Resident Opportunity and Self Sufficiency (ROSS) Service Coordinator Program:

 Our ROSS program coordinates supportive services and activities designed to help WMAHA housing residents attain economic and housing self-sufficiency.
 This program works to promote the development of local strategies to coordinate the use of community organizations and services to assist residents.
 By partnering with local organizations WMAHA is able to locate and use services that should enable participating families to increase earned income, reduce or eliminate the need for welfare assistance, make progress toward achieving economic independence and housing self-sufficiency or help improve living conditions and enable residents to age in-place.
 The Coordinators coordinate services for residents and ensure that program participants are linked to the supportive services thy need to achieve self-sufficiency.
-WMAHA received HUD ROSS-SC and FSS Grants forthe Service Coordinators to support these programs.
+WMAHA received HUD ROSS-SC the Service coordinator to support this program.

 Volunteer Income Tax Assistance Program (VITA)